AtreyaSh/dockerOpenCVnR/README.md

    Note: This will be a long process with ~9 GB of data to be installed.

 4. After building the image, we would then need to run our docker image in a container.
-Since we require GUI services within the container, we have tweaked our container build to assume the same user ID as your current user ie. `uid=1000` and `gid=1000`.
+Since we require GUI services within the container, we have tweaked our docker build to assume the same user ID as your current user ie. `uid=1000` and `gid=1000`.
 This allows the container to access local X11 services.

    Here, we assume your working directory contains both cloned git repositories.